 When cortisol levels rise, the body goes into what’s called “fight or flight” mode; it puts the body on high alert, causing your pupils to dilate, your heart rate to speed up, blood to be shunted to crucial areas of the body (i.e., muscles) to help get away from the danger, and certain body systems to shut down (digestion, reproductive, etc.).

 But the one thing people don’t often tell you is that cortisol also causes you to store fat.
 Cortisol largely affects fat distribution, which causes fat to be stored centrally — around your organs.
-This in and of itself causes another issue commonly known as ‘skinny fat’.
+This in and of itself causes another issue commonly known as ‘skinny fat.’
 Skinny fat is a condition whereby you’re metabolically obese but appears as though you are skinny; the health consequences of this are also quite significant.

 2. You’re eating too much

 If you’re not tracking your macros or food consumption to any extent, you may be eating more than you think.
 Serving sizes can be slightly confusing, especially with certain foods that don’t have nutritional labels.
 For example, nuts, which are high-fat, have relatively small portion sizes.
 If you’re grabbing a handful of nuts, you could eat upwards of two or three servings in one sitting.
 Always be sure to check the serving size when you’re eating foods to ensure you’re sticking to a single portion.